We hope you enjoy working your way through the selection as much as we enjoyed putting it together.

 Here’s the run down of what to expect.
 Free delivery included if you’d like it dropped to your home (or Click & Collect if you fancy popping in to say hi):

-Terre di Montelusa Primitivo – This smooth, juicy Primitivo is full of Southern Puglian character.
-With medium body, ripe, sun blushed fruit, a touch of spice and soft velvety texture.
-The finish is smokey and earthy with a little dark chocolate.
+TERRA DI MONTALUSA PRIMITIVO – This smooth, juicy Primitivo is full of Southern Puglian character.
+With medium body, ripe, sun blushed fruit, a touch of spice and soft velvety texture, a total crowd pleaser!

 IL FOLLE ORGANIC NERO D’AVOLA – ‘Il Folle’ means ‘the mad one’ (think ‘the fool’ and it should become obvious!)– wild, gregarious and full of sun drenched Sicilian personality.
 This wine embodies the best of the Sicilian landscape and warm southern character, and is brimming with flavour and freshness.
 A full-bodied wine that reveals gorgeous aromatics of blackberry liqueur and vanilla.
 Makes us dream of warm Sicilian sun.